 It features plates sized 7” x 2.5”, dual heated aluminum plates, and gives you unprecedented control over your rosin production.

-You can press up to 12 grams of flower at a time, or over 20 grams of dry sift or hash.
+You can press up to 12 grams of flower at a time, or over 20 grams of dry sift.

 It offers even heat distribution from 0-300 degrees, with 1 degree variance.

 Furthering our statement on the control you can achieve with this press, you can adjust force by 10 pound increments, and enjoy automation with 29 pre-set recipes.

 If you want the best manual rosin press on the market and have a good chunk of change to spend, this is your best bet.